anima-wg/brski-cloud/anima-brski-cloud.md

 The pledge MUST also have a limit on the number of redirects it will a follow, as the cycle detection requires that it keep track of the places it has been.
 That limit MUST be in the dozens or more redirects such that no reasonable delegation path would be affects.

-The pledge MUST establish a provisional TLS connection with specified local domain registrar.
+The pledge MUST establish a provisional TLS connection with specified local domain Registrar.
-The pledge MUST NOT use its Implicit Trust Anchor database for validating the local domain registrar identity.
+The pledge MUST NOT use its Implicit Trust Anchor database for validating the local domain Registrar identity.
-The pledge MUST send a voucher request message via the local domain registrar.
+The pledge MUST send a voucher request message via the local domain Registrar.
-When the pledge downloads a voucher, it can validate the TLS connection to the local domain registrar and continue with enrollment and bootstrap as per standard BRSKI operation.
+When the pledge downloads a voucher, it can validate the TLS connection to the local domain Registrar and continue with enrollment and bootstrap as per standard BRSKI operation.

 The pledge MUST process any error messages as defined in {{BRSKI}}, and MUST restart the process from it's provisioned cloud registry anchor.
 The exception is that a 401 Unauthorized code SHOULD cause the Pledge to retry a number of times over a period of a few hours.

 ### Voucher Response

-The cloud registrar returned a voucher to the pledge.
+The Cloud Registrar returned a voucher to the pledge.
 The pledge SHOULD perform voucher verification as per standard BRSKI operation.
 The pledge SHOULD verify the voucher signature using the manufacturer-installed trust anchor(s), SHOULD verify the serial number in the voucher, and SHOULD verify any nonce information in the voucher.